 Building and construction: Minimising the risk from COVID-19

-The Western Australian occupational safety and health laws require employers to take care of the safety and health of their workers and others at the workplace.
+The Western Australian work health and safety laws require Persons Conducting a Business or Undertaking (PCBUs) to take care of the safety and health of their workers and others at the workplace.

 - providing and maintaining a safe and healthy work environment; and

-- adequate facilities for workers in carrying out their work.
+- providing facilities for workers in carrying out their work.

 You must implement control measures to minimise the spread of COVID-19 and ensure that other measures to address well known work safety and health risks continue to be implemented (e.g. Safe Work Method Statements (SWMS)).
 This is the case even if implementing control measures results in delays to your project schedule or cause disruption.